konveyor/analyzer-lsp/README.md

-  --jaeger-endpoint string     jaeger endpoint to collect tracing data (default "http://localhost:14268/api/traces") --no-dependency-rules        Disable dependency analysis rules --limit-incidents int        Set this to the limit incidents that a given rule can give. zero means no limit (default 1500) --limit-code-snips int       limit the number codce snippets that are retieved for a file while evaluating a rule, 0 means no limit (default 20)
+  --jaeger-endpoint string     jaeger endpoint to collect tracing data (default "http://localhost:14268/api/traces") --no-dependency-rules        Disable dependency analysis rules --limit-incidents int        Set this to the limit incidents that a given rule can give. zero means no limit (default 1500) --limit-code-snips int       limit the number code snippets that are retrieved for a file while evaluating a rule, 0 means no limit (default 20)
   --verbose int                level for logging output (default 9)
 ```